-· OpenCV module.
+- · OpenCV module. - · GStreamer module.

-• GStreamer module.

-There are a lot of examples showing how to define methods, parameters or events in all our public built-in modules:
+There are a lot of examples showing how to define methods, parameters or events in the "extra" modules that Kurento provides for demonstration purposes:

 - kms-pointerdetector.

-- kms-crowddetector.
+- · kms-crowddetector.

-- kms-chroma.
+- · kms-chroma.

-- kms-platedetector.
+- · kms-platedetector.

 Besides that, all of the Kurento main modules are developed using this methodology, so you can also have a look in these: